 The stored triglycerides inside the fat cell pass through the membrane into the surrounding interstitial fluid.
 This is the literal mechanism behind "fat release into the lymphatic system": the fat hasn't been burned yet; it has been released from storage.

-The lymphatic system picks up and processes the released lipids.
+The lymphatic system picks up the released triglycerides and routes them to the liver.
+The liver processes them via beta-oxidation.
 If the body is in an appropriate metabolic state (adequate hydration, movement, mild caloric deficit), these lipids are metabolised as energy.
 If not, they may eventually be re-stored.
 This is why red light therapy works best as part of a broader lifestyle program rather than as a standalone solution.

 Step 5 - Near-infrared support

 The 880nm near-infrared component adds circulatory and skin support, improving microcirculation and collagen stimulation in treated areas.
-This contributes to the skin-texture improvements many clients report alongside circumference reduction.
+This contributes to the skin-texture improvements many clients report alongside circumferential reduction.

 A 2013 photobiomodulation review by Avci et al. documented the broad mechanisms by which low-level laser light affects tissue, including adipose tissue, across a range of applications (Avci P et al., Semin Cutan Med Surg, 2013.
 32(1):41-52.
 PMID: 24049929).

 One important distinction from other body contouring technologies: Contour Light does not destroy fat cells.
-Cryolipolysis (CoolSculpting) destroys cells through cold.
+Cryolipolysis (CoolSculpting, Clatuu Alpha) destroys cells through cold.
 Cavitation destroys cells through ultrasonic pressure.
 Red light therapy works with the cell's own biology.
-This is why there is no recovery time, no swelling, and no risk of fat-cell byproduct issues.
+Cells deflate and resume normal function rather than dying.
+That's why there's no recovery time, no swelling, and no risk of paradoxical adipose hyperplasia (PAH, the rare 0.5-1% cryolipolysis complication where treated fat grows rather than shrinks).

 Beyond Rest does not use photography as its primary measurement tool.
 This is a deliberate clinical decision: photos are subject to lighting, posture, and angle variation that can make the same body look dramatically different without anything actually changing.